 - Rules in culture and conventions in communication

 - How beliefs, values, and assumptions are communicated

-- How to use language associates with social, historical and political context.
+- How to use language associated with social, historical, and political context.

-Discourse analysis is a Qualitative research methodology which investigator utilizes for performing investigation in the field of social science and humanities.
+Discourse analysis is a Qualitative research methodology that an investigator utilizes for performing investigation in the field of social science and humanities.
 You can use discourse analysis for performing research in the field of linguistics, sociology, cultural studies, psychology, etc.